abstract-open-solutions/redturtle.smartlink/README.txt

 Warning 1
 ---------

-Smart Link shapechange itself and hide from portal_types tool the basic Plone Link type.
+Smart Link shapechange itself to be the Link content type, and hide the basic Plone Link type.

 Warning 2
 ---------